-There is plenty of confusion between UDL and Differentiated Instruction (DI) in the education world these days, and it is easy to see why.
+There is plenty of confusion between Universal Design for Learning (UDL) and Differentiated Instruction (DI) in the education world these days, and it is easy to see why.
 From the very onset, when examining both approaches, there are many commonalities and overlaps between UDL and Differentiated Instruction.
 In both models:

 - The standards and expectations are the same for all learners